Wednesday, May 11, 2022

 2. Widow Maker Trail - This is a beautiful trail that follows the Kananaskis River where you can watch river surfers and kayakers playing in the waves.
 (4 km return, 100 metres height gain.)

 While much of the trail stays safely above the river, you can also go down beside the river where you'll want to keep a close eye on young children and keep them within arms reach.
-And if you read the story I below, I make no promises that the picnic table is still there beside the river.

 The Widow Maker Trail is an easy flat hike for young children